 Stay Healthy with Diabetes

-Adults with diabetes are two-to-three times more likely than people without diabetes to die of heart disease or have a stroke.
-Uncontrolled diabetes can cause blindness, end-stage renal disease and lower extremity amputations in adults.
+Adults with diabetes are two times more likely than people without diabetes to have a heart attack or stroke.
+Uncontrolled diabetes can cause blindness, kidney damage and lower extremity amputations in adults.

 Learn more about diabetes and the resources that can help you stay healthy.